MarcACard/MarcACard/README.md

 - A West Coast transplant currently residing in Brooklyn, NY.
 - I spend my days focused on Digital Marketing Integrations and AdTech @ [Logical Position](https://www.logicalposition.com/team).
-- Find me at night hacking on side projects or learning more about software development @ [Springboard](https://www.springboard.com/).
+- Find me at night hacking on side projects and learning about software development.
 - I'm big on pour-over coffee ☕️ and sci-fi novels. 🚀  🪐

 ### Languages & Tools